orblivion/ntfy/.sandstorm/README_DETAILS.md

 		* The UI says "notifications not supported" in UI.
 (Perhaps because the reverse proxy is http?
 We'd need to look into it.)
 	* If you're a user and Desktop notifications are a priority, we can look at working around these issues.
 One odd idea is that we could look into users opening an API endpoint in the browser.
 That would at least be a consistent domain.
 * Protected topics (again because of headers).
+* "Forward to email"
+        * Email might require outbound connections, which we could add.
+* "Service URL"
+        * Other servers would require making a request to a different domain from the browser.
+Not sure if this is allowable in the current Sansdtorm model.
+        * I figured this feature would be overly complicated anyway

 #### Caveats about reliability